Giorgia Patten

 Giorgia Patten (born 12 December 1999) is an Australian representative, Olympic and national champion rower.
 She is a national U23 and senior champion and has placed second at World U23 Championships.
-She rowed in the Australian women's eight at the Tokyo 2020 Olympics.
+She rowed in the Australian women's eight at the Tokyo 2020 Olympics and the Paris 2024 Olympics.

 Club and state rowing

 Patten is a West Australian who took up rowing at school at Perth College.
 Her senior club rowing has been from the West Australian Rowing Club.

 Her state representative debut for Western Australia came in the 2017 youth eight which contested the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 She again rowed in the West Australian youth eight in 2018.
-She made Western Australia's senior women's eight in 2019 and contested the Queen's Cup at the Interstate Regatta for WA in 2019,2021 and 2022.
+She made Western Australia's senior women's eight in 2019 and contested the Queen's Cup at the Interstate Regatta for WA in 2019, 2021, 2022 and 2023.
 In 2021 she stroked the West Australian women's eight.

 In 2019 she contested all three national sculling titles in the U23 age division in her campaign for selection for the U23 World Championships.
 She won the double-scull U23 national title with Harriet Hudson.
 In 2021 in a National Training Centre eight she won the open women's eight title at the Australian Championships.
 That year she also contested the open women's pair and the women's coxless four titles.